Student Resources & Karate Curriculum

 - And, most importantly… clean up the mes

-The cost is $199 for the birthday party and all you have to do is provide the cake and a list 20 friends your child would like to invite, so we can send the invitations.
+The cost is $199 (that' s a $50 discount from the public) for the birthday party and all you have to do is provide the cake and mail out the invitations.

 Referral Program